Word of mouth is a powerful thing and knowing how to encourage guest reviews can often make or break an independent property.

 Remember, it’s these touches that separate your great guest reviews from dime-a-dozen chain properties.

-eviivo suite is specifically designed to help B&B, guesthouse and hotel owners in mind, to help save them time and money.
+eviivo suite is specifically designed to help B&B, guesthouse hotels & vacation rentals in mind, to help save them time and money.